jonasoesch/p9/paper.md

 The last point also illustrates an important distinction in visual tracking tasks.
 Results are often different for cases where the identity of single objects needs to be tracked (*identity tracking*) or when a group of objects needs to be tracked (*group tracking*).
 In the example above, *group tracking* is worse when distractors enter the convex area formed by the objects of the group. *Identity tracking*, on the other hand, gets better in this case. [@Chevalier-14:notsostaggeringeffect]

-Multiple design approaches have been proposed for better apprehension.
+Multiple design approaches have therefore been proposed to increase apprehension.

 ### Staggered animation